kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 # Intro

-Vertical Pod Autoscaler (VPA) frees the users from necessity of setting up-to-date resource requests for their containers in pods.
+Vertical Pod Autoscaler (VPA) frees the users from necessity of setting up-to-date resource requests for the containers in their pods.
 When configured, it will set the requests automatically based on usage and thus allow proper scheduling onto nodes so that appropriate resource amount is available for each pod.